hotrodorm/hotrod/hotrod-project/docs/docs-5/livesql/syntax/tuples.md

-# Feature Preview -- Tuples in LiveSQL
+# LiveSQL Tuples

-This is a feature preview for the Tuples functionality targeted for HotRod 5.1.
-This new feature enhances LiveSQL's SELECT statement by selecting tuples (model objects) for tables and views used in SELECT queries.
+LiveSQL Tuples select model objects for the tables and views used in a SELECT query.
+This can be particularly useful when a query joins multiple tables and view, and the application benefits from retrieving multiple separate objects for each retrieved row.

-This functionality also implements retrieving separate model objects when the query joins multiple tables and/or views.
+Tuples are available since HotRod 5.1.

 The clause `.tuples()` enables the tuples form of queries.

-## Example 1 &mdash; Equivalent to Select by Criteria
+## Example 1 &mdash; Enhanced Select by Criteria

-In addition of covering all forms of the Select By Criteria queries, this form can also implement semi-joins, anti-joins, with CTEs and/or subqueries.
-As shown in Example #2, it has the ability to retrieve a subset of the columns of the table (or view).
+Tuples implement an enhanced variation of the Select by Criteria, since it can also implement semi-joins, anti-joins, with CTEs and/or subqueries.
+Unlike the former, it also has the ability to retrieve a specific subset of columns only, as shown in example #2.

 The resulting model objects use the appropriate data types, converters, etc. The following query: